Click4Assistance UK Live Chat Software

 Penalty Charge Notice and appeals information

-What happens if I am caught by the cameras driving in a bus lane or parked illegally?
+What happens if I am caught by the cameras or parked illegally?

 The registered keeper of the vehicle concerned can expect to receive a PCN.
 It will contain details of the alleged contravention, details of the vehicle and photographs that in our opinion establish the contravention.